 International Stations used in local mode during ILT time

-It is possible to propose for International Station use in local mode during ILT time, if arrangements have been made with the International Station owners regarding the observing and processing of the data.
+It is possible to propose for International Station use in local mode during ILT time, if arrangements have been made with the International Station owners regarding the observing and processing of the data (see details here).

-In Cycle 18 ASTRON-SDCO will run a pilot project for offering data processing service at the LTA.
-The pilot phase will be operated at SURFsara and the selected processing workflow is the PreFactor (v4).
-PreFactor is a set of pipelines (Calibrator, Target and Imaging) to correct for various instrumental and ionospheric effects in both LOFAR HBA and LBA observations.
+In Cycle 20 ASTRON-SDCO will run a pilot project for offering data processing service at the LTA.
+The pilot phase will be operated at SURFsara and the selected processing workflow is the LINC (v4).
+LINC is a set of pipelines (Calibrator, Target and Imaging) to correct for various instrumental and ionospheric effects in both LOFAR HBA and LBA observations.
 Proposals aiming at obtaining science with an HBA-NL array configuration are eligible for this pilot.
 For details see [here].

 Dynamic spectrum toolkit

-The user can request generation of quicklook plots and rebin the data using the dynamic spectrum toolkit.
+The user can request generation of quicklook plots and rebin the data to 0.011 second time resolution using the dynamic spectrum toolkit.
 It is not possible to request a cut-out of part of the data, as was possible in the past.
-Please specify in the proposal that you want to use the dynamic spectrum toolkit for your analysis and to which resolution you want to rebin the data.
+Please specify in the proposal that you want to use the dynamic spectrum toolkit for your analysis.

 TMSS will dynamically schedule observations.
 All observing templates will be prepared before the start of the cycle and entered in the scheduling queue.
 They will then be scheduled automatically based on the constraints and the priority of the observations.
 The priority is set by scientific ranking, A/B queue and the target list ordering in the proposal.